domesticatedviking/TextyMcSpeechy/README.md

 - Output still needs some polishing but otherwise everything seems to work quite well.
 - My focus over the next few weeks will be less on the development of this project and more on what I can make using this project.

-## News May 23 2024
-Major new features for the TTS dojo are quite close to being ready and should be released within the next 2 weeks.
-- The biggest new feature is the ability to listen to your voice model as it is training.
-This makes it much easier to select the best sounding version of the voice, and also to know when training is done.
-This is every bit as beneficial as I had hoped it would be and I am excited to publish it.
-- Automatic periodic saving of checkpoint files as the model trains (and safety checks to avoid filling your entire hard drive with them!)
-- Training can be automatically resumed from a previous checkpoint if it is stopped.
-- Added a manual override folder to start training from a specific checkpoint.

 ## Update May 18 2024
 - Big update to the TTS dojo scripts which simplify the training process even further.
 View details [here](tts_dojo/TTS_dojo_guide.md).